ACFPeacekeeper/ACFPeacekeeper/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my research about Deep Reinforcement Learning for Combinatorial Optimization with graph data.
+- 🔭 I’m currently working on my research about Deep Reinforcement Learning and Operations Research for Combinatorial Optimization.
-- 🌱 I’m currently learning about 3D Modeling and Pixel Art for Game Development.
+- 🌱 I’m currently learning about Pixel Art for Game Development and programming Graphical User Interfaces (GUI).
-- 👯 I’m looking to collaborate on any AI related research or Game Development project.
+- 👯 I’m looking to collaborate on any optimization related research or coding project.
-- 🤔 I’m looking for help with Art and Design for Games.
+- 🤔 I’m looking for help with Art and Design.
-- 💬 Ask me about AI related subjects.
+- 💬 Ask me about subjects related to Computer Science and Engineering.
 - 📫 How to reach me: afonso.fernandes100@gmail.com
-- 😄 Pronouns: Idc
 - ⚡ Fun fact: the Hydra's stem cells, which give it vast regenerative capabilities, make it potentially immortal.

 ### My Github Statistics